-Molecular marker sets, marker detection methods and subsequently the database developmental process can be subdivided into 5Error!
-Bookmark not defined. different phases:
+Molecular marker sets, marker detection methods and subsequently the database developmental process can be subdivided into 5 different phases:

 - 1. Selection of molecular markers

-- Selection of detection method
+- 2. Selection of detection method

 - 3. Validation and harmonization of the detection method

-- 4. Construction of the database
+- Construction of the database

 - 5. Data exchange

 This document describes these different phases in more detail.
-It is considered that these phases are independent on the stage of development of genotyping technologies and future improvements in high-throughput sequencing.
+It is considered that these phases are independent from the stage of development of genotyping technologies and future improvements in high-throughput sequencing.